 Disclosure: Links to external websites on this page may be affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 This old news clipping sent me down the research rabbit hole.
 The drama!

-This weird news clipping popped up in my Catskills Twitter feed today and sent me down an internet rabbit hole.
-At first, the single paragraph report doesn’t make much sense.
-But I pulled on that thread and I got some ding-dong Catskills drama.
+At first, the single paragraph report doesn’t make any sense.
+But I pulled the thread and got some ding-dong Catskills drama.
 Oh, the shade!

 A Tale of Two Hoteliers

 The Harding mentioned in the report was a prominent Philadelphia businessman and lawyer named George Harding.
 In 1880, while dining at the Catskill Mountain House — which he did a lot, as it was America’s first great mountaintop hotel — Harding asked a waiter to bring some fried chicken to his daughter, Emily.

 At the time, and I can’t stress this enough, Emily was on a diet of no-red-meat.

 Meanwhile, the fare for the day at the Mountain House was roast beef.